Certified Peer Specialist

 WHEN DO I FIND OUT IF I WAS ACCEPTED TO THE TRAINING?

-Applicants will be notified by mail or phone call within 7-10 business days following the application deadline.
+Applicants will be notified by mail or phone call within 7-10 business days following the phone interview.

 HOW MUCH DOES THE TRAINING COST?

-There is an $85 registration fee that covers cost of training materials.
-There may additional costs for lodging depending on whether or not you decide to stay at the hotel site where the training is being held.
-Hotel costs will vary by location and generally range from $500 to $900 for the 2 week stay (excluding weekends).
-Staying at the hotel is not mandatory, but recommended if you have a long commute.
+For in-person trainings (which are not currently offered), there may be additional costs for lodging depending on whether or not participants choose to stay at the hotel site where the in-person training is being held.
+Hotel costs will vary by location and generally ranged from $700 to $1000 for the 2 week stay (excluding weekends) prior to 2020.
+Staying at the hotel is not mandatory, but recommended for those with a commute longer than 30 minutes.

-Registration fees are only collected from applicants who have been selected to attend the training.
-The registration fee is $85.
-The deadline for registration fees to be received is the first day of training.
+Training fees are only collected from applicants who have been selected to attend the training.
+The registration fee is $125.
+The Training Fee Due Date is set with each training, and can be found on the CPS Training Schedule.

-If you would like to apply for a scholarship, there is a question on the application where you can indicate this.
-There is also a section that asks you to explain how a scholarship would be helpful to you.
-Please keep in mind that scholarships are very limited and not everyone accepted to the training will receive a scholarship.
-Scholarships cover the cost of the hotel lodging.
-They do not cover the registration fee or transportation costs.
+Lodging scholarships are only available for in-person trainings, which are not currently offered as a result of budget constraints.
+Generally, lodging scholarship requests were made on the application for each training.
+There was also a section that asked you to explain how a scholarship would be helpful to you.
+Please keep in mind that scholarships were very limited and not everyone accepted to the training received a scholarship.
+Scholarships covered the cost of the hotel lodging.
+They did not cover the application fee, training fee, or transportation costs.

 IS TRANSPORTATION PROVIDED TO THE TRAINING?

-No, transportation is not provided to the training.
+No, transportation is not provided to, from, or at the training.
 It is the responsibility of the participant.

 DO YOU HAVE TO TAKE A TEST TO BECOME A CPS?